Why Deep Reading Matters So Much Today

-The Lonely Reader
+The Lonely and Distracted Reader

 I've noticed the people in my life don't read much anymore and it makes me a little sad.
 When asked, they'll usually shrug and say they don't have time.
 Or if they're being more candid, they'll admit they can't concentrate long enough to finish an entire book anymore.
 My anecdotal evidence skews even more sharply away from reading when I talk to younger people who have lived in front of screens since childhood.